python-cffi/cffi/doc/source/index.rst

   work at the API level.)

 * We try to be complete.
-For now some C99 constructs are not supported, but all C89 should be, including macros (apart from the most advanced (ab)uses of these macros).
+For now some C99 constructs are not supported, but all C89 should be, including macros (and including macro "abuses", which you can `manually wrap`_ in saner-looking C functions).

 .. _`LuaJIT's FFI`: http://luajit.org/ext_ffi.html
 .. _`Cython`: http://www.cython.org